isPoto/Speedtest-Plus/README.md

 # Speedtest+

-Speedtest+ is a Speedtest-based Internet speed test tool developed by Poto.
+Speedtest+ is a Speedtest-based Internet speed test enhancement tool developed by Poto.

 I want Speedtest+ to be the best Internet speed test tool in your eyes, and I'll work hard for that.